JuliaLang/julia/doc/src/manual/performance-tips.md

   * [Profiling](@ref) allows you to measure the performance of your running code and identify lines that serve as bottlenecks.
 For complex projects, the [ProfileView](https://github.com/timholy/ProfileView.jl) package can help you visualize your profiling results.
+  * The [Traceur](https://github.com/MikeInnes/Traceur.jl) package can help you find common performance problems in your code.
   * Unexpectedly-large memory allocations--as reported by [`@time`](@ref), [`@allocated`](@ref), or
     the profiler (through calls to the garbage-collection routines)--hint that there might be issues with your code.
 If you don't see another reason for the allocations, suspect a type problem.